bobur-yusupov/Data-Structures-Algorithms/grokking_algorithms_notes/chapter2/notes.md

 ```

 Here is the example of selection sorting algorithm. `smallestElement` function consumes $$O(n)$$ time complexity.
 As it is a helper function to find smallest element in each iteration.
 Iteration over `n` elements results to $$O(n)$$ time complexity.
 Finally selection sorting algorithm is consuming $$O(n^2)$$ time complexity.

+## Stack

+Stack is a linear data structure which follows **LIFO** (Last In First Order).
+Simply a last inserted element into a list will go out first.
+We have to operations in stack: push (putting a new element) and pop(removing the topmost element).

+Let's imagine we have stack of plates.
+We take the topmost plate and use it and put back and again same cycle will be repeated.

+### Ket operations in stack

+1. **Push**: Adds an element to the top of the list
+2. **Pop**: Removes an element from the top of the list
+3. **Peek**: Returns the top element without removing it
+4. **IsEmpty**: Checks whether list is empty or not
+5. **IsFull**: Checks whether the stack is full in case of fixed-size array.